 This article is not in any list yet, why not save it to one of your lists.Abstract

-Depending on the importance of hydromorphic vegetation formations of high mountain areas were established relations between the attributes of these grasslands and botanical composition of the diet of grey-breasted seedsnipe (Thinocorus orbignyianus), brown hares (Lepus europaeus), and horses (Equus ferus caballus).
-Hares showed greater dietary diversity (J) than horses and grey-breasted seedsnipes, factor that was correlated in all three cases, negatively with vegetation diversity patch.
-Same response amplitude was found when analyzing food web.
-The dietary diversity for all species showed no relation to the dry matter productivity vegetable patches.
-While correlation the abundance of two species of Cyperaceae in the meadow with the presence of the same in the diet of herbivores, we found a negative relationship between the abundance of Carex sp and grey-breasted seedsnipe diet, and a positive relationship between the Eleocharis pseudoalbibracteata species abundance and frequency in the diet of hares and horses.
-About the group of species content of graminoids in the diet, it was determined an overlap of 30% dietary animal species assessed, depending on that, it could identify the existence of interspecific competition between herbivores, this would be conditioned by the response of individuals to the environment.
+With the purpose of understanding the trophic relationships between three herbivores that use humid high-mountain grassland and evaluating a possible interspecific competition between them and depending on the importance of the hydromorphic vegetation formations of high-mountain areas, relations were established between the attributes of these grasslands and the botanical composition of the diet of grey-breasted seedsnipe (Thinocorus orbignyianus), brown hares (Lepus europaeus), and horses (Equus ferus caballus).
+For two summer seasons, the botanical composition of the grassland and dry matter availability were assessed.
+In parallel, the botanical composition of the diets of the three herbivores was estimated through fecal microhistology.
+Based on the botanical composition data for both the grasslands and herbivores’ diets, their relative diversity was estimated.
+The Pianka index was established among the three herbivores.
+Hares showed greater dietary diversity (J) than horses and grey-breasted seedsnipes, factors that were negatively correlated in all three cases with the vegetation diversity patch.
+The same response amplitude was found when analyzing the food web.
+The dietary diversity for all species showed no relation to the dry matter productivity of the vegetable patches.
+Through analyzing the correlation of the abundance of two species of Cyperaceae in the grassland with the presence of the same in the diet of herbivores, we found a negative relationship between the abundance of Carex sp. and grey-breasted seedsnipe diet, and a positive relationship between the Eleocharis pseudoalbibracteata species abundance and frequency in the diet of hares and horses.
+About the group of species content of graminoids in the diet, a dietary overlap of 30% was determined in the animal species assessed; depending on that, it could identify the existence of interspecific competition between herbivores, which would be conditioned by the response of individuals to the environment.
+However, and according to the magnitude of the dietary overlap, a low probability of interspecific trophic competition among the studied herbivore species can be expected, which enables the use of the highland wet grassland habitat in sympatry.